dd32/td-gh-ex/readme.txt

 == License ==

+Appointment WordPress Theme, Copyright (C) 2013-2020, priyanshumittal Appointment WordPress Theme is distributed under the terms of the GNU GPL

-Appointment Green WordPress Theme, Copyright (C) 2015-2020, priyanshumittal Appointment Green is distributed under the terms of the GNU GPL
+Appointment Green WordPress Theme is a child theme of Appointment Theme, Copyright (C) 2015-2020, priyanshumittal Appointment Green WordPress Theme is distributed under the terms of the GNU GPL

 === Support ===